 Accounting I, II, III

 Honors Accounting I, II

 AP Macroeconomics

 Honors Physics

 AP Microeconomics

 Independent Living with Personal Finance I, II

 AP Physics

 Physics

-Finance and Investing

-Asterisked courses may be eligible to fulfill more than one graduation requirement (i.e. Honors Physics may fulfill both a Mathematics and a Science requirement), but the student may only earn one credit.
+Asterisked courses may be eligible to fulfill more than one graduation requirement (i.e. Honors Physics may fulfill a Mathematics or a Science requirement), but the student may only earn one credit.